Azure Artifacts: best practices

-When a package is ready for early adopters, select that package and its dependency graph and promote it to the
+When a package is ready for early adopters, select that package from within your feed and promote it to the

-When the package is deemed of sufficient quality to be released, promote that package and its dependency graph into the
+@prereleaseview.
+When the package is deemed of sufficient quality to be released, promote that package to the

 Promoting package versions to a view ensures they won't be deleted by retention policies.
-For more information on views, check out the views concept page.
+For more information on views, check out the Feed views article.

-If external teams are consuming your package, ensure that your
+If external teams are consuming your packages, ensure that

 If these views aren't visible, teams won't have access to your packages.

 Follow these guidelines and best practices when consuming packages from feeds and upstream sources.